 - talking too much or blurting out

-Attention deficit disorder / ADHD has been well-researched and can be accurately diagnosed.
-A thorough evaluation is the first step to understanding the impact of ADHD on an individual and developing a plan of action.
+A number of studies have shown the adverse effects of untreated ADHD on various aspects of a person’s school /work performance and personal life.
+A thorough evaluation is the first step toward understanding the impact of ADHD on an individual and developing a clear plan of action.

 Header Photo by Allen Taylor on Unsplash